jvermaas/LigninBuilder/README.md

 vmd -e step2.tcl
 ```

-Minimization and further simulation would then proceed as in the previous examples.
+Minimization and further simulation would then proceed as in the previous examples, with an example VMD script that works for the example above contained as `step3.tcl`.

 ## Citation